 - 6. An assessment of the probable cumulative impacts to critical areas resulting from development of the site and the proposed development; - 7.
 An analysis of site development alternatives; - 8.
-A description of reasonable efforts made to avoid, minimize, and mitigate impacts to critical areas consistent with Mitigation sequencing, Section 4.7; - 9.
+A description of reasonable efforts made to avoid, minimize, and mitigate impacts to critical areas consistent with Mitigation sequencing, Section 4.7.
+The report must demonstrate the following considerations at minimum, if applicable: - a) Alternative building locations on the property; - b) Adjustments to the project footprint and orientation; - c) Modification of non- critical area setbacks, where feasible, as a first option before encroaching into critical areas or their buffers; or - d) Multi-story design or alternate building design. - 9.
 Plans for adequate mitigation, as needed, to offset any impacts; - 10.
 A discussion of the performance standards applicable to the critical area and proposed activity; - 11.
 Financial guarantees to ensure compliance; and - 12.
 Any additional information required for the critical area as specified in the corresponding chapter. - C. Unless otherwise provided, a critical area report may be supplemented by or composed, in whole or in part, of any reports or studies required by other laws and regulations or previously prepared for and applicable to the development proposal site, as approved by the City. - D. The following areas shall be addressed in a critical area report: - 1.
 The project area of the proposed activity; and - 2.
 All geologically hazardous areas within two hundred (200) feet of the project area or that have potential to be affected by the proposal; - 3.
 All wetlands and recommended buffers within three hundred (300) feet of the project area; and - 4.
 All shoreline areas, water features, floodplains, and other critical areas, and related buffers within three hundred (300) feet of the project area. - 5.
-All habitat conservation areas and recommended buffers within three hundred (300) feet of the project area; and - E. The required geographic area of the critical area report may be limited as appropriate if: - 1.
+All habitat conservation areas and recommended buffers within three hundred (300) feet of the project area; and

+- E. The required geographic area of the critical area report may be limited as appropriate if: - 1.
 The applicant, with assistance from the City, cannot obtain permission to access properties adjacent to the project area; or - 2.
-The proposed activity will affect only a limited part of the subject site.

-F. The City may require additional information to be included in the critical area report when determined to be necessary to the review of the proposed activity in accordance with this Ordinance.
+The proposed activity will affect only a limited part of the subject site. - F. The City may require additional information to be included in the critical area report when determined to be necessary to the review of the proposed activity in accordance with this Ordinance.